nficano/dotfiles/README.md

 - **`bin/`** – Executable utilities referenced below; symlinked into `~/.bin` by `make setup-tree`
 - **`home/`** – Version-controlled copies of dotfiles such as `gitconfig`, `tmux.conf`, and `pip.conf`; `make setup-tree` links them into `$HOME`
-- **`lib/`** – Shared shell libraries. `lib/bash/utils` provides logging, prompting, filesystem helpers, deferred sourcing, locking, and other primitives consumed by the skeletons and shell profile.
-The scripts that implement the key/value datastore source `lib/envdb` for storing environment-like data.
+- **`lib/`** – Shared shell libraries. `lib/bash/initrc` bootstraps a Python-inspired stdlib composed of modules like `logging`, `strings`, `os`, `runtime`, and `ui/core`.
+Scripts import that aggregator for logging, prompting, filesystem helpers, deferred sourcing, locking, and other primitives, while specialised tools still pull in peers such as `lib/envdb` for the key/value datastore.
 - **`profiles/`** – Application-specific settings, currently an iTerm2 profile in `profiles/iterm2/profile.json`
 - **`setup/`** – Provisioning assets. `setup/macos/mac-provision` now supports dry-runs, change detection, config syncing, and Homebrew automation. `setup/macos/Brewfile` captures brew dependencies and `setup/macos/defaults.conf` records macOS `defaults` managed by the provisioner
-- **`shell/`** – Interactive shell entrypoints. `shell/bash/profile` exports environment variables, amends `PATH`, and lazy-loads tooling using the helpers from `lib/bash/utils`
+- **`shell/`** – Interactive shell entrypoints. `shell/bash/profile` exports environment variables, amends `PATH`, and lazy-loads tooling using the helpers from `lib/bash/initrc`
 - **`skel/`** – Bash script skeletons consumed by `bin/script-scaffold` when scaffolding new utilities
 - **`Makefile`** – Convenience tasks: `make install` runs the macOS provisioner, `make setup-tree` prepares directories and symlinks in the home directory, and the `deploy-*` targets bump the version tag